Google Home vs Amazon Echo: Smart speaker showdown 2018

 Then, there’s the Echo Show, (£200) which adds a touchscreen to the Echo, so you interact with the assistant in a completely different way, and view visual content, such as a security camera’s feed.

-Google has just two products.
+Google has a growing number of products.
 The original Home is the main product, which competes against the Echo in terms features and price (£89).
-Then, there’s the newer Google Home Mini (£50), which competes with the Echo Dot and is cheap enough to spread throughout your home.
+Then, there’s the Google Home Mini (£50), which competes with the Echo Dot and is cheap enough to spread throughout your home.
 This product doesn’t have any audio outputs, so you can’t connect it easily to an external hi-fi system (well, not without this handy Google Home 3.5mm audio jack hack, that is).
-Google currently has no voice assistant with a built-in screen.
+There’s also the Google Home Max, a music-focussed speaker.
+Google has launched the Google Home Hub a smart display that competes with the Echo Show, plus there are third party models coming, too (reviews coming soon).

 Both companies are also working with external partners, launching a series of smart speakers powered by the voice assistant.
 We’ve already seen the excellent Alexa-powered Sonos One, but there’s a range of other products on the way, such as the Harmon Kardon Allure.
 Google is following suit, with the Sony LF-S50G and Panasonic SC-GA10 among others.